Milpolco (T1735:2:109)

 Glyph or Iconographic Image Description:

-This compound glyph for the place name Milpolco ("In the Miserable Cornfield") consists of three elements.
+This compound glyph for the place name Milpolco ("In the Large Cornfield") consists of several elements.
 At the top is a frontal view of a horizontal arrow (mitl), painted green, and pointing toward the viewer's right.
 The arrow is playing a phonetic role, indicating that the place name begins with "Mi-".
-Below the arrow, and connected to it by a small line, is a green, rectangular agricultural field (milli) with one row of U-shapes turned on their sides; this is typically a sign that the field is cultivated.
+Below the arrow, and connected to it by a small line, is a large (-pol-), green, rectangular agricultural field (milli) with one row of U-shapes turned on their sides; this is typically a sign that the field is cultivated.
 Finally, at the bottom of this compound is a small pot or jug, probably ceramic, called a (comitl); this provides a phonetic indicator for the locative suffix (-co), at or on.

 Description, Credit: